Y Todo Queda en Nada

-"Y Todo Queda en Nada" (English: And Everything Ends in Nothing) is a ballad performed by the Puerto Rican-American recording artist Ricky Martin from his seventh studio album and fifth made in Spanish Almas del Silencio (2003).
-It was released as the album's fifth promotional single by Sony Discos and Columbia Records on November 17, 2003 in the Latin territories.
-It was written by Estéfano and co-wrriten by Julio Reyes Copello, while the production was in charge of Estéfano.
+"Y Todo Queda en Nada" (English: And Everything Will Remain in Nothing) is a ballad performed by the Puerto Rican-American recording artist Ricky Martin, taken from his seventh studio album and fifth made in Spanish Almas del Silencio (2003).
+It was released as the album's fifth and final single by Sony Discos on December 1, 2003, in the Latin territories.
+The song witch written by Estéfano and co-wrriten by Julio Reyes Copello, while the production was in charge of Estéfano.

 Music video

 Gustavo Garzón directed the music video for "Y Todo Queda en Nada".
 He previously worked with Ricky Martin on the videos for "Te Extraño, Te Olvido, Te Amo", "Fuego de Noche, Nieve de Día" and "Perdido Sin Ti".
 It stars Venezuelan model Luzia Vivas, who in an interview said:

 The clip was filmed in different locations in Mexico City during his visit to the country and was premiered in the program ¡Despierta América!, of the Univision chain.